syedabrarali/Youtube-video-downloader/README.md

 # Youtube-video-downloader

+There are 2 codes:

-Script to download yt videos in highest resoltuion.
+1. Script to download youtube video but using the command line.

-Just add the link on the prompt and watch magic happen.
+2. Script to download youtube video which also has a GUI made using tkinter.